shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 Focusing on willpower ***wasn't working.***

-My brain activity is just *different* and I didn't have control over that.
+My brain activity is just *different* and I don't have control over that.

-Sure, I've developed really powerful coping mechanisms to reach the success I've been able to reach so far.
+Sure, I have really powerful coping mechanisms.
+I've had to develop them to reach the success I've been able to reach.
 I won't lie, I've done a lot compared to most 25 year olds.
 I've been very fortunate and I've also hustled.

-But my entire life people have seen my potential and that I wasn't reaching it.
+But throughout my entire life, people have seen my potential and known that I wasn't reaching it.
 So much feedback from teachers, friends, family, my parents: "Stop procrastinating" and "You're not an A student" and "Why don't you just do the work?"

 The world told me I wasn't applying myself.
 I felt lazy and stupid and stuck.

-## Self-hate
+## History lesson

 It turns out that I'm not lazy.
 I'm not stupid.
-Again (I remind myself), my brain is *different*.
+Again--I remind myself)--my brain is *different*.

 My irresponsible shopping, eating, TV watching, and other compulsive habits were a reaction.
 I was being actively self-destructive in response to a lifetime of feeling lazy and stupid and stuck.